evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 _"Good [mapmakers] copy, great [mapmakers] steal."_ The referent to which the word "map" is stuck = a thousand-year-old cultural artifact that people trust; people are primed to appreciate and enjoy maps because past cartographers did a great job aesthetically.

 Unless you're a 99.9th percentile genius, cartographic innovation is not for you.
-Hew to what what better mapmakers did.
+Hew to what better mapmakers did.

 Luckily it's never been easier to stand on the shoulders of giants:  master cartographer Tom Patterson ensured that the public-domain map designs created by NPS would be made available to the public.
 You search up a park, find the map page, and download the "Adobe print production ZIP file."
 Here's one for [Yosemite National Park](https://www.nps.gov/media/photo/collection-item.htm?pg=7347320&cid=305fb7af-a71b-469b-941e-a98b439c882f&id=c51f64fd-51dc-400e-b562-d02789c95933&sid=1e843023-c4e1-4edb-96be-6444f5fc3468&p=1&sort=), and [here’s a ZIP with a sample NPS map, layout, symbology, the works.](/other_data/NPS_templates.zip)